RinkuDas7857/Gitlab-runner-/docs/faq/index.md

 From a terminal, logged in as root, run the following.

 WARNING:
-This should not be performed on runners using [Shell executor](../executors/shell.md) as this will redefine the `systemd` service and all jobs will be running as root which poses security risks.
+This should not be performed on runners using [Shell executor](../executors/shell.md) as this will redefine the `systemd` service and all jobs will be running as root.
+This poses security risks and changes to file ownership will then make it hard to revert to a non privileged account.

 ```shell
 gitlab-runner stop